gotsysdba/oci-adb-apex-devops-demo/doco/APEX_DEMO.md

 Run the [`oci_atp_api.py`](../oci_atp_api.py) script, as follows:
 `./oci_atp_api.py create -e DEV`

-The above will create an Autonomous Database called DEMODEV with an ADMIN password stored in the `.secret` file, and download the wallet.
+The above will create an Autonomous Database called APEXDEV with an ADMIN password stored in the `.secret` file, and download the wallet.

 ### Install Demonstration Application
 To install the demonstration application into the new Autonomous Database:
 ```
-./sqlcl_cicd.py deploy --dbName DEMODEV
+./sqlcl_cicd.py deploy --dbName APEXDEV
 ```

 ### Review Post-Installation Notes